untrustedmodders/plugify/README.md

 3. **Inter-Language Communication:**
 Make plugins communicate to each other in any existing language.
 Export methods, and share data between plugins, without regard for the programming language used.

-5. **Package Manager:**
-Lets your system manage packages.
-It has a robust package manager.
-Install, remove, update, downgrade packages easily and make your development environment keep up with the latest packages to read.

-6. **Versatile Packages:**
-The package system handles plugins and language modules, and covers most of a developer’s needs.
-Package your plugins and modules for easy sharing.
-Easily extend Plugify with new packages that meet the requirements of your project and fit the ecosystem.

 ### Motivation